deamorim2/sdbs/EN-US/knn.rst

 The naive way to carry out a nearest neighbour query is to order the candidate table by distance from the query geometry, and then take the record with the smallest distance:

 .. code-block:: sql

-  -- Closest street to Broad Street station is Wall St SELECT streets.gid, streets.name
+  SELECT streets.gid, streets.name
   FROM nyc_streets streets, nyc_subway_stations subways
   WHERE subways.name = 'Broad St'